auth0/repo-supervisor/README.md

 <div align="center">
 	<img src="https://cdn.auth0.com/styleguide/latest/lib/logos/img/logo-grey.png" alt="auth0" width="90px"/>
     <br/><br/>
-    <p><strong>Repo-supervisor</strong> is a serverless tool that detects secrets and passwords in your pull requests - on file at a time.</p>
+    <p><strong>Repo-supervisor</strong> is a serverless tool that detects secrets and passwords in your pull requests - one file at a time.</p>
 </div>

 ## Command line mode

-To start using tool without setting up webhooks etc. you can start scanning local directories right after downloading the source code:
+To start using the tool without setting up webhooks etc. you can scan local directories right after downloading the source code:

 ```bash
 npm run build